Mastering the Meet and Greet: Developing Social Skills in Children

 Fostering Social Skills

 Offer alternatives.
-Later in private, talk with your child about how he was feeling.
-Reinforce the idea that your child doesn’t have to offer physical affection if he doesn’t feel comfortable, but encourage some sort of acknowledgement, which could be a simple “hi,” eye contact, or a wave.
+Later in private, talk with your child about how they were feeling.
+Reinforce the idea that your child doesn’t have to offer physical affection of they don’t feel comfortable, but encourage some sort of acknowledgment, which could be a simple “hi”, eye contact, or a wave.
+It may be helpful here to provide your child with a script of what they can say during these times, so they continue to feel empowered.
+Of course, you will still be there to support them through this.

 Be a role model.
 In most circles, the days of prescribed Emily Post-style social etiquette rules are over, but warmth and graciousness never go out of style.
 Demonstrate social skills by making sure your child sees you greeting and welcoming others.

 Practice, practice, practice.
 Most adults can relate to the feeling of entering an unknown social situation and feeling unsure of how to act or what to say.
 This feeling is multiplied tenfold for young children who have limited life experience.
 Prep your child before any social activity.
-Tell her who will be there, what they’ll be doing, and what she can do to feel comfortable.
+Tell your child who will be there, what they’ll be doing, and what they can do to feel comfortable.
 Then practice giving a simple greeting or shaking hands.
-Elementary-age children can practice introducing themselves.
-Equip your child with the social skills she’ll need for success by teaching her to ask a question or give a compliment as an ice breaker in uncomfortable social situations.
+Elementary-aged children can practice introducing themselves.
+Equip your child with the social skills she’ll need for success by teaching them to ask a question or give a compliment as an ice breaker in uncomfortable social situations.
 Another trick is to teach your child to look around for others who may need help or who may feel shy.

 Kindergarten-aged boy shaking hands with preschool boy